MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/manage-duplicate-detection-create-update.md

 [!INCLUDE[](../../includes/cc_applies_to_update_9_0_0.md)]

-Dynamics 365 for Customer Engagement Web API allows you to detect duplicate records of an existing record in order to maintain integrity of data.
+Dynamics 365 for Customer Engagement apps Web API allows you to detect duplicate records of an existing record in order to maintain integrity of data.

 ## Detect duplicate during Create operation